clarenceb/vscode-copilot-demo/TASKS.md

 Select the failing test and open GitHub Copilot Chat with `Ctrl+Shift+P` and type `GitHub Copilot: Chat`.

-* "Update my app in #file:index.ts so that it passes the tests in the #selection"
+* Update my app in #file:index.ts so that it passes the tests in the #selection

 Update your code in `index.ts` from: